black-punkduck/MakeHuman-Helpers/README.md

  * change .proxy file so it refers to this mesh
  * create mirror table (use the .obj file of your proxy)
  * use symmetrize on the .mhw file.
 Use "=all=" for the GROUP and if you changed the left side Blender, no further parameter is needed.
 The output should be written into a new file.
- * supply the missing lines (author, copyright) in the new file. (this might be changed in future ...)
  * copy this file to the destinaton directory.

 ---